metartc/metaRTC/README.md

 metaRTC为纯C版本
 yangwebrtc为C++版本  https://github.com/metartc/yangwebrtc

-MetaRTC is an webRTC library built for embedded/IoT that provides webRTC capabilities for the third-generation Internet metaverse.
+MetaRTC is a webRTC library for embedded/IoT, providing webRTC capabilities for the third generation Internet Metaverse.
-MetaRTC implements the webrtc protocol, supports webrtc/srt/rtmp, and can be interconnected with Google webrtc.
+MetaRTC implements the webrtc protocol, supports webrtc/srt/rtmp, and has two versions of pure C and C++.
-non-Google lib pure C metaRTC for the embedded version
+The webrtc support is original, without citing the Google webrtc code, and can interoperate with the Google Webrtc library and browser.
+Support windows/linux/android etc.

 yangwebrtc for C++ version https://github.com/metartc/yangwebrtc

 Remark:metaRTC2.0为稳定版本 metaRTC3.0正在开发中，为非稳定版本